The Ab Initio Quantum Materials Group

 Marie Tardieux

-PhD student (shared with Anna Isaeva, TU Dortmund, Germany)
+PhD thesis (shared with Anna Isaeva, TU Dortmund, Germany)

 Structural and magnetic properties of magnetic TIs from DFT and experiment